Year Zero (political notion): Year Zero of Cambodia

-In 1975, the Khmer Rouge forces took over Phnom Penh, the capital of Cambodia (subsequently renamed Democratic Kampuchea, 1975–1979).
+In 1975, the Khmer Rouge forces took over Phnom Penh, the capital of Cambodia, and subsequently renamed the country Democratic Kampuchea.
 Upon seizing power, Year Zero was decreed.
+Unlike North Korean labor camps of Kim Il Sung, the Khmer Rouge, led by the organization known as Angkar, was significantly influenced by Maoism and the Chinese Great Leap Forward as well as the Cultural Revolution.

-Hoping to transform the nation into an agrarian utopia, communist leader Pol Pot set out to reconstruct the country into a pre-industrial, classless society by attempting to turn all citizens into rural agricultural workers rather than educated city dwellers, whom Pot and his regime believed to have been corrupted by western, capitalist ideas.
+Hoping to transform the nation into an agrarian utopia, Pol Pot set out to reconstruct the country into a pre-industrial, classless society by attempting to turn all citizens into rural agricultural workers rather than educated city dwellers, whom the Khmer Rouge believed to have been corrupted by Western, capitalist ideas.
 He declared that the nation would start again at "Year Zero", and everything that existed before Year Zero was to be eradicated.
 In other words, this was to be a complete and thorough reset (or even cleansing) of Cambodian society.
 He isolated his people from the global community; established rural collectives; dismantled the social fabric and infrastructure of Cambodia; and set about the emptying of cities, as well as the abolition of money (thus also destroying banks), private property, families, and religion.

 To build the new Cambodian society, the inhabitants of the depopulated cities were sent to labour camps.
 The people of Phnom Penh, in particular, were forced immediately to "return to the villages" to work.
-Similar evacuations occurred at Batdambang, Kampong Cham, Siem Reap, Kampong Thom, among others.
+Similar evacuations occurred at Battambang, Kampong Cham, Siem Reap, Kampong Thom, among others.
 Knowledge of anything pre-Year Zero was prohibited.
 To ensure that there was no recorded memory of a pre-Year Zero society, books were burned.
-(Wearing glasses was also criminalized as it was taken to indicate that one might habitually read books.)
+Wearing glasses was also criminalized, as it indicated that the wearer might habitually read books.
 In Democratic Kampuchea, the only acceptable lifestyle was that of peasant agricultural workers.
 Centuries of Cambodian culture and institutions were thereby eliminated—shutting down factories, hospitals, schools, and universities—along with anyone who expressed interest in their preservation.
 So-called New People—members of the old governments and intellectuals in general, including lawyers, doctors, teachers, engineers, clergy, and qualified professionals in all fields—were thought to be a threat to the new regime and were therefore especially singled out and executed during the purges accompanying Year Zero.

-The Khmer Rouge's takeover was rapidly followed by a series of drastic revolutionary de-industrialization policies which resulted in a death toll that vastly exceeded the toll that resulted from the French Reign of Terror.
+The Khmer Rouge's takeover was rapidly followed by a series of drastic revolutionary de-industrialization policies which resulted in a death toll that vastly exceeded that of the French Revolution and the Reign of Terror by the Jacobin leader Maximilien Robespierre.

+Usage of the term

+While the phrase "Year Zero" is widely used in Western accounts of Democratic Kampuchea to describe the Khmer Rouge’s attempt to radically reset Cambodian society, there is no evidence that the Khmer Rouge themselves ever employed the term, nor that it was 'declared' on April 17th, 1975.
+According to Ian Harris, citing political scientist and leading expert on the Khmer Rouge, Steve Heder, the phrase was retrospectively applied by outside commentators rather than by the regime itself.